henriqueconte/MicroservicesJHipster/README.md

 ```
-The source code is available on a Github repository.
+The source code is available on this Github repository.
 ```
 ## 2 Tasks